 ● Back, knee, and ankle injuries

-Employers must follow the safety rules and guidelines set forth by the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA).
+Employers must follow the safety rules and guidelines the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA) set forth.
 The American Ladder Institute also provides people with necessary ladder safety information.
-Always inspect a ladder before you use it to make sure it is in good working condition.
+Always inspect a ladder before using it to ensure it is in good working condition.
 Choose a ladder with a duty rating that meets your needs.
 Pick a ladder that is the correct height for the job.
 Do not stand on the top rung or step.
 Only one person at a time should be on a ladder.
 Do not use ladders in windy or stormy conditions.

 The ALI recommends utilizing the three point-of-contact methods when you climb a ladder.
 This method requires you to always keep three out of your four extremities on the ladder at all times.
 For example, you can have both feet and a hand on the ladder or two hands and a foot on the ladder when you are using the steps.
 Never try to move a ladder when you are standing on it.
 Employers should train employees on the safe use of ladders and should inspect and maintain ladders and other equipment.